 The thickness of a tablet can vary without any change in its weight.
-This is generally due to the difference of density of granules, pressure applied for compression and the speed of compression.
+This is generally due to the difference in density of granules, the pressure applied for compression, and the speed of compression.
 The thickness of a tablet can be determined with the help of micrometer calipers.
 The thickness variation limits allowed are f5% of the size of the tablet.
 The variation in thickness leads to counting and packing problems.

-The hardness of tablet depends on the weight of the material used, space between the upper and lower punches at the time of compression and pressure applied during compression.
+The hardness of the tablet depends on the weight of the material used, space between the upper and lower punches at the time of compression, and pressure applied during compression.
 The hardness also depends on the nature and quantity of excipients used during formulation.

 If the finished tablet is too hard, it may not disintegrate in the required period of time and if the tablet is too soft it may not withstand the handling during packing and transporting.
 Therefore it is very necessary to check the hardness of tablets when they are being compressed and pressure adjusted accordingly on the tablet machine.